Amazon’s surging revenue growth shows signs of slowing

 Company shares were down less than 1 percent after the market closed.

+"We feel we had a really strong fourth quarter," finance chief Brian Olsavsky said on a call with reporters Thursday.
+"Retail sales were certainly strong."

 Ahead of Amazon's earnings announcement, there were plenty of concerns that the 25-year-old e-commerce phenom was finally starting to act its age.
-True, the Seattle behemoth keeps hitting over 20 percent revenue growth quarter after quarter -- a huge success considering Amazon's size -- thanks to its aggressive expansion efforts.
-But people expect other factors, like Whole Foods' slower growth, to finally catch up, causing its sales to dip below that 20 percent rate for the first time in over three years, according to data compiled by CSI Market.
+True, the Seattle behemoth keeps hitting at least 20 percent revenue growth quarter after quarter -- a huge success considering Amazon's size -- thanks to its aggressive expansion efforts.
+But industry watchers expect other factors, like Whole Foods' slower growth, to finally catch up, causing its sales to dip below that 20 percent rate for the first time in over three years, according to data compiled by CSI Market.

 For one thing, the law of large numbers is finally starting to apply, making it harder for Amazon to maintain such huge growth.
 The company is also working to improve its profitability after years of reinvesting billions of dollars back into the business.
 That should please Wall Street, but also indicates that Amazon may not pursue as many new projects as it has before -- there are still plenty.